ibm-cloud-docs/vmwaresolutions/shared/iam_vcd.md

 The following table provides information about the platform management roles and permissions for {{site.data.keyword.vm-shared}}.

 * **Minimum** - roles with the bare minimum permissions in VMware Cloud Director.
 * **VMware Cloud Director** - roles that are provided by VMware Cloud Director.
-For more information, see [Rights in predefined global tenant roles](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-AE42A8F6-868C-4FC0-B224-87CA0F3D6350.html#GUID-AE42A8F6-868C-4FC0-B224-87CA0F3D6350){: external}.
+For more information, see [VMware Cloud Director Rights in Predefined Global Tenant Roles](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/vcd-rights-in-predefined-global-tenant-roles.html){: external}.
 * **Custom** - roles that are custom-defined by IBM.

 | Platform management role | Actions | Level of permission |